Abhinav-Dhananjaya/SDN-Mini-Project---AM011/README.md

 In traditional networking, switches broadcast ARP requests to all ports, which can lead to unnecessary traffic.
 This project implements an SDN-based ARP Proxy using the POX controller.
 The controller intercepts ARP requests, learns host locations (IP-to-MAC mappings), and generates ARP replies directly, reducing broadcast traffic and validating secure communication within a Mininet topology.

 2. Setup and Execution Steps
-This project was developed on an MSI laptop using a Dell laptop server running Ubuntu on Windows.
+This project was developed on a Dell laptop server running Ubuntu on Windows.

 Prerequisites
 Mininet: Network emulator.